ghiscoding/multiple-select-vanilla/README.md

 **Note** in our demo we are actually adding `unsafe-inline` simply because we are using Vite (which is not CSP compliant in Dev mode), but the library should work nonetheless without `unsafe-inline`.

 ### Installation / Structure
-There are multiple ways to use the library
+There are multiple ways to use the library, you can see below the folder structure of the distribution files
 1. `dist/browser`: Standalone build which assigns `multipleSelect` on the `window.multipleSelect` object
    - browser standalone means that you can simply load it with `<script></script>` and then `multipleSelect('#mySelect')`
    - 2 builds are available CJS (`.cjs`) and ESM (`.js`) and for ESM you will need to load it with `<script type="module">`